-Customers’ information is highly valuable data which helps the merchant understand the shoppers’ needs and it plays a big role in its future marketing efforts to provide a better service.
+Customers’ information is highly valuable data that helps the merchant understand the shoppers’ needs and it plays a big role in its future marketing efforts to provide a better service.
 Subscription forms aren’t always pleasant, especially if they are long, but there are plenty of ways to turn them into a fun experience for the shopper.
 Let’s look at some ways in which you can increase the web form conversion on your website:

 𐂍 Use color contrast and write conversational copy to grab attention